katccat/Instrumet-Redesign/README.md

 - **Content Collections** for `posts`, `products`, and `industries` (Markdown/MDX + Zod schemas)
 - **Netlify** deploy target (`netlify.toml`)

-Light mode only.
-There is no dark mode, theme toggle, or theme-switching logic.
-All corners are square (the radius token is `0`).

 ## Run locally